· 3 min read

 • Seasoning: The cure carries the salt; mustard sharpens it

-• Texture: Dense and meaty, not folded deli slices
+• Texture: Dense and meaty, a small chop in bread, not folded deli slices

 • Etymology: Gammon, from Middle English gambon, a leg of meat

-Grill a gammon steak until the fat blisters, then lay it between two slices of buttered white, and you have a sandwich that eats nothing like a ham one.
+Grill a gammon steak until the fat blisters, lay it between two slices of buttered white, and you have a sandwich that eats nothing like a ham one.
 Gammon is the cured hind leg of pork, the same primal cut as ham, but it is sold raw and cooked fresh as a steak rather than carved cold and thin off a boiled joint.
-That single difference of format runs through the whole bite.
-The steak comes denser and meatier, the salt of the cure sits deeper in the muscle, and you are closer to eating a small chop in bread than to a deli filling.
-The cut is the sandwich.
-Everything named after it is this steak plus one thing set against the salt.
+That one difference of format runs through the whole bite: denser, meatier, the salt of the cure sitting deep in the muscle, closer to a small chop in bread than to a deli filling.

-Curing means the meat arrives loaded with salt before a pan ever touches it, so the cooking and the cutting both answer to that.
-The steak is cooked through, grilled or fried until the rind catches and the fat goes translucent, and it has to be either sliced down or scored so it is not a single tough plank fighting the soft bread around it.
-Butter on the bread is doing real work, sealing the crumb and stretching a bridge of fat across the briny edge so the sandwich does not read as one flat salt note.
-Warm from the pan the fat stays loose and the meat tender; gone cold and set, it firms into a packed-lunch slab.
-Both are right.
-The salt is the thing the rest of the build keeps answering.
+Because the cure loads the meat with salt before a pan ever touches it, the cooking and the cutting both have to answer for it.
+The steak is cooked through, grilled or fried until the rind catches and the fat goes translucent, then sliced down or scored so it is not one tough plank fighting the soft bread around it.
+Butter on the bread does real work here, sealing the crumb and bridging a layer of fat across the briny edge.
+Warm from the pan the fat stays loose and the meat tender; gone cold and set, it firms into a packed-lunch slab, and both are right.

-Each element has a way of letting you down.
-Gammon cooked too long seizes into something rubbery that drags whole out of the bread on the first pull; left too rare the cure makes it taste raw and aggressively saline.
-A steak left as one thick piece tears the soft slices apart when you bite, so it has to be cut to the bread.
+Each element has a way of letting the sandwich down.
+Cooked too long the gammon seizes into something rubbery that drags whole out of the bread on the first pull; left too rare the cure tastes raw and aggressively saline.
+Kept as one thick piece it tears the soft slices apart, so it has to be cut to the bread.
 Bread too crusty argues with an already assertive filling; bread too thin soaks the rendered fat and turns translucent.
-No butter and the salt hits the tongue undiluted and the crumb goes dry against it.
-The whole point is to keep a strong, dense, salty steak from bullying everything else off the plate.
+Skip the butter and the salt hits the tongue undiluted against a dry crumb.

 Press down and the bite resists more than a ham sandwich ever does, the steak springing back against the teeth before it gives.
 Warm pork fat coats the mouth, the cure lands sharp and savoury, and a smear of English mustard, if it is there, blooms hot up behind the nose a beat later.
-The bread is soft and cool against the hot meat.
-A bead of fat runs at the cut edge.
-It is a heavier, slower, saltier mouthful than the carved-ham version, and it sits in the hand with real weight, the kind of sandwich that wants a mug of strong tea beside it.
+The bread is soft and cool against the hot meat, a bead of fat running at the cut edge.
+It is a heavier, slower, saltier mouthful than the carved-ham version, and it sits in the hand with real weight.